LIBERATING FOOTBALL TRAVEL

 Going to the stadium – tips and timings

-The ground is a 10-15min walk from Alloa train station, the same from town.
+The ground is a 10-15min walk from Alloa train station, and the same from the town centre.
 From either, you need the Shillinghill Roundabout.
 From the station, first pass Asda, then keep it to your left.
 Taking the Clackmannan Road, turn and walk for 300 metres.
 The ground is on your left.

 getting in